A business owner is not just a title, but a job description

 Developing business plans and strategies

 Now that you’ve learned about your team’s roles, you now need to turn your attention to the bigger picture.
-All my clients know how much I put emphasis on encouraging them to work on the business instead of just working in the business.
-It is the business owner’s obligation to make sure that each action, project or any undertaking are geared towards a macro-level blueprint.
+All my clients know how much I put emphasis on encouraging them to work on the business instead of working in the business.
+It is the business owner’s obligation to make sure that each action, project, or any undertaking is geared toward a macro-level blueprint.
 It should always be about striving for collective growth as an organisation.
-The problem arises when business owners keep on wasting time on things other people could do instead of focusing on how to grow the company.
+The problem arises when business owners keep on wasting time on things other people can do instead of focusing on how to grow the company.